jimpil/clojure-encog/README.md

 ----------------
 Developed using Clojure 1.4
 Should work with 1.3 but not lower than that!
-Feel free to drop comments/opinions/suggestions/advice etc etc
+Feel free to drop comments/opinions/suggestions etc...

 This is still work in progress...If you're going to do any serious ML job with it, be prepared to write some Java simply because not everything has been wrapped.
 The plan is not to have to write any Java code by version 1.0.